Vikings deal Seahawks third preseason loss in as many games, but starters show winning formula

 Minnesota gained 209 yards in the first half when its starting offense played against what was most of Seattle’s starting defense.

-The Vikings also converted 7-10 third downs and the Seahawks didn’t have a sack or a turnover.
+The Vikings also converted 7 of 10 third downs, which Carroll said “was our biggest problem of the night,” and the Seahawks didn’t have a sack or a turnover.

-But the Seahawks also made the Vikings have to go the long way, throughout the first with good special teams play, notably a 57-yard Michael Dickson punt that was downed at the 3.
+But the Seahawks made the Vikings go the long way with good special-teams play, notably a 57-yard Michael Dickson punt that was downed at the 3.

 Minnesota’s other first-half drives started at its own 22, 25 and 17, the kind of field management Carroll likes.